 A day in the life of Pete Smith

-I started working at Barnett Waddingham three years ago having previously worked at multi-national consultancies.
-In that time, the investment team has grown a lot - at the time of writing, we're a team of 72.
+I started working at Barnett Waddingham several years ago having previously worked at multi-national consultancies.
+In that time, the investment team has grown a lot - at the time of writing, we're a team of over 70.
 It's fun to be part of a growing team.

 Like all of the Barnett Waddingham team, the investment team is very much that, a team.
 Although I am based in Glasgow I will be in communication on a daily basis with colleagues in the other offices, as well as in Glasgow.

 No two clients are the same and so no two days are the same, and this is one of the things which I enjoy most about working at Barnett Waddingham.

 I began my career as an actuarial student before moving into investment consultancy.
 Like Ben Harris, my role started with delivering the ‘nuts and bolts’ work, through to checking and allocating work amongst the team, delivering advice at meetings and managing relationships with clients.
 I too believe progressing in this way really helps – different clients, who may be in the same industry sector, will have very different aims for their pension scheme investment strategy and be impacted in very different ways if these do not work out as expected.
 As an investment consultant I need to be able to help clients quantify the size of the risks they are taking, what the benefits of these risks may be and help them to understand what these mean.
 I rely on the technical skills I have built up throughout my career and the consulting skills that come with experience of interacting with clients.

 Our culture is based on doing the right thing for clients, going beyond their expectations.
 The outlook for investment markets is continually changing and our advice to clients reflects this.
 Each member of the team spends time thinking about not just what the implications of these changes are, but also how to communicate these to clients.

 The variety in what I do is best illustrated by what I am doing today.

 Discussing the contents and implications of a quarterly investment monitoring report with two of the Glasgow team;